Electric Blanket Safety

 Before plugging it in

-As the cold weather spreads across the country through the Autumn and Winter, many people in will be dusting-off their electric blankets.
-But be careful, don’t risk a fire.
-Electric blankets account for over 5000 fires a year in the home and you can prevent these by taking these simple steps.
+As the cold weather spreads across the country through the autumn and winter, many people in will be dusting-off their electric blankets.
+But be careful; don’t risk a fire.
+Electric blankets account for over five thousand fires a year in the home.
+You can prevent these by taking these simple steps.

 If your blanket or any part of the wiring shows any of these danger signs, you should have it checked or replaced:

-*An old BEAB safety mark – a round symbol (the new sign is white capital letters on a black background).
-This means it is more than 10 years old.
+- An old BEAB safety mark – a round symbol (the new sign is white capital letters on a black background).
+This means it is more than ten years old.

-Tie electric underblankets to the bed or mattress – this stops them slipping and creasing, which could damage them.
+- Tie electric underblankets to the bed or mattress – this stops them from slipping and creasing, which could damage them.